mongodb/docs-cluster-to-cluster-sync/source/includes/beta-program-intro.rst

-Starting in version 1.8.0, introduces the {+c2c-product-name+} Beta Program.
+Starting in version 1.8.0, {+c2c-product-name+} introduces the {+c2c-full-beta-program+}.
+With {+c2c-beta-program-short+}, you can use
-With the beta program, you can use experimental features that aren't fully ready for production with direct support and assistance from MongoDB.
+experimental features with direct support and assistance from MongoDB.